Toyokawa, Aichi: Geography

 Located in the eastern part of Aichi Prefecture, the city has the Toyogawa River to the east, the Otoha River to the west, and the Sana River in the central area, flowing into Mikawa Bay in the southwest.
 The northern part of the city is predominantly mountainous, featuring numerous golf courses.

 The city is divided into three districts covering 122.4 hectares in the central business area: the Suwa District, where public institutions and commercial facilities are located, the Toyogawa District, which developed as the gateway town to Toyogawa Inari Shrine, and the Chuo-dori District, connecting both areas.
 The city has implemented the "Basic Plan for Revitalization of the Central Business District," aiming to promote development in the central business district [4].

 However, due to the merger of four villages that originally formed independent central areas, the city struggled to form a centralized urban center.
 Despite the expansive nature of the city's urban areas, the central functions are dispersed among several stations in different districts.
-Notably, Toyogawa Station, despite its name, does not function as the central station, further complicating the formation of a centralized business district.
+Notably, Toyokawa Station, despite its name, does not function as the central station, further complicating the formation of a centralized business district.
 Consequently, large-scale commercial facilities and urban development lagged behind, leading to a prolonged situation where the purchasing population flowed to neighboring cities.

 Entering the Heisei era, efforts were made to open medium-sized commercial facilities in the Suwa District and its vicinity.
 Simultaneously, roadside stores concentrated around Toyokawa IC and the southern part of Nagadoshi, near the border with Toyohashi City, without a clear shift in the decentralization trend.

 Major roads, such as National Route 1 to the west, National Route 23 to the southwest, and National Route 151 from the east to the south, traverse the city.
 Additionally, the Hime Kaido (Hon-Zaka Street) runs east to west within the city.
 There are four railway lines, roughly parallel to the main roads.

 In spring, cherry blossoms bloom along the Sana River, Otoha River, and in the Sakura Tunnel near the city hall, adding color to the streets.
 The summer season sees various festivals throughout the city, creating a lively atmosphere.
 The city enjoys a relatively mild climate, with little to no snowfall even in winter.